Colin Thatcher: Murder of ex-wife

-On January 21, 1983, four days after Thatcher's resignation as Minister of Energy in Premier Grant Devine's government, Geiger was found bludgeoned and shot to death in the garage of her Regina home.
+On January 21, 1983, four days after Thatcher's resignation as Minister of Energy, Wilson was found bludgeoned and shot to death in the garage of her Regina home.
 Thatcher was formally charged on May 7, 1984, after a lengthy police investigation.

 Thatcher was tried in Saskatoon for the murder of his ex-wife in the autumn of 1984.
-In addition to the evidence presented, he insisted on testifying so that he could try and explain the recorded conversation between Gary Anderson and him.
-He was found guilty under the prosecution of Serge Kujawa and was given a sentence of life imprisonment with no eligibility for parole for 25 years.
+In addition to the evidence presented, he insisted on testifying so that he could try and explain the recorded conversation between Gary Anderson and him where they discussed hiring a hitman.
+He was found guilty under the prosecution of Crown Prosecutor Serge Kujawa and was given a sentence of life imprisonment, with no eligibility for parole for 25 years.

 In late April 1985, two weeks before his appeal, a package postmarked Winnipeg arrived at the Regina Leader-Post.
-The package contained an anonymous confession to the murder of Geiger, a homemade hatchet the writer claimed was the murder weapon, and two photographs of a nude woman whom the letter claimed was Geiger.
+The package contained an anonymous confession to the murder of Wilson, a homemade hatchet the writer claimed was the murder weapon, and two photographs of a nude woman whom the letter claimed was Wilson.
 The newspaper turned the package over to the Regina Police.
-After numerous requests for disclosure of the photos and hatchet, the crown eventually admitted to Thatcher's attorney that they had been lost.
+After numerous requests for disclosure of the photos and hatchet, the Crown eventually admitted to Thatcher's lawyer that they had been lost.

-On November 30, 2006 Thatcher was granted full parole.
+On November 30, 2006, Thatcher was granted full parole.
+He subsequently remarried in 2010.

-Thatcher has written a 440-page book about his case, Final Appeal: Anatomy of a Frame.
+Thatcher wrote a 440-page book about his case, Final Appeal: Anatomy of a Frame.
 It was released by ECW Press on September 1, 2009.
-On April 21, 2010, Thatcher agreed to relinquish any profits related to the sale of his book, such as his $5,000 advance from his publisher.
-Thatcher has also instructed the publisher of his book to forward any further royalties from its sale to the Saskatchewan Minister of Finance.
+In reaction to the book’s publication, the Government of Saskatchewan introduced the Profits of Criminal Notoriety Act and a judge ordered the surrender of any proceeds to the Ministry of Justice.
 In 2011, funds from the sale of the book in the amount of $13,866.44 were turned over to the Ministry of Justice.
 The province subsequently donated the funds to two groups assisting victims of domestic violence and survivors of homicide.